How DNA Evidence Works in Criminal Cases

 In addition, a little-understood facet of DNA analysis has to do with how DNA can travel, landing on an object that the source never had contact with.

-This type of DNA transfer was behind the so-called Phantom of Heilbronn, a suspected serial killer with a trail of more than 40 crimes throughout Germany, France, and Austria.
+This type of DNA transfer was behind the so-called Phantom of Heilbronn.
+This refers to a suspected serial killer with a trail of more than 40 crimes throughout Germany, France, and Austria.
 The DNA trail led to a factory worker who produced the swabs used to collect police DNA samples.
-She was never at a crime scene herself, but she had contaminated the swabs before they ever left the factory.
+She was never at a crime scene, but she had contaminated the swabs before they ever left the factory.

 Our DNA profile is everywhere.
 It travels with us and can be carried by others, such as healthcare providers and law enforcement officers.
-It was this last circumstance that nearly landed Lukis Anderson on death row for a Santa Clara County murder he didn’t commit.
+It was this last circumstance that nearly landed Lukis Anderson on death row for a violent crime he didn’t commit.
 He had crime scene DNA under the fingernails of the victim.

 Fortunately for Anderson, records from a nearby hospital gave him a documented alibi: He had been admitted when the crime occurred.
-The mystery of his itinerant DNA could best be understood by speculating that the same paramedics who had treated Anderson earlier that day had also responded to the 911 call at the murder scene.
+The paramedics who had treated Anderson earlier that day had also responded to the 911 call at the murder scene.

-Where DNA transfer is concerned, as with the Anderson case, much remains to be understood about how transfers occur and what impact this has on the conclusiveness of a DNA match at a crime scene.
+Much remains to be understood about how DNA transfers occur and their impact on the conclusiveness of a DNA match at a crime scene.
 For now, it seems that confirmation bias can be a substantial hurdle for juries to overcome, as Arora attests.

 If You’re Facing a Criminal Investigation, Get an Attorney

-If you have privacy concerns about how law enforcement agencies or others may be using your DNA evidence or genetic material in the criminal justice system, contact an experienced criminal defense attorney to ensure the matter is properly handled.
-For more information on this area of law, see our overview of criminal defense.
+If you have privacy concerns about how law enforcement agencies use your forensic DNA evidence or genetic material in the criminal justice system, contact an experienced criminal defense attorney

 Was this helpful?